ch4mpy/spring-addons/samples/tutorials/README.md

 # Securing Spring Applications With OAuth2
 We will see various ways to configure OAuth2 security in Spring Spring Boot 3 applications.

-As OAuth2 client and resource-server needs and responsibilities are quite different, please refer to the short [OAuth2 essentials](#oauth_essentials) section before you start.

 Jump to:
 - [1.
 OAuth2 essentials](#oauth_essentials)
 - [2.
 Tutorials scenarios](#scenarios)